 Opening projects from external resources

-We strongly recommend against opening MAXQDA projects from external resources like a network drive, USB flash drive, external hard drive or any cloud synchronized folder.
+To avoid data loss and database corruption, we strongly recommend against opening MAXQDA projects directly from external resources like a network drive, USB flash drive, external hard drive, file server or any cloud-synchronized folder (OneDrive, iCloud, Google Drive).

 An interruption of the connection between MAXQDA and the project files due to a weak network connection or a background synchronization process can lead to the corruption of your project database.
 If a cloud based synchronization service like Dropbox, Google Drive, iCloud, OneDrive, Mega, Onecloud, Box, etc. starts a background synchronization process of your project while you are currently working with the project in MAXQDA it may effect the database consistency.
 It may also happen that you are reopening a recently closed MAXQDA project while your cloud service is still synchronizing the file, which also may lead to a damaged database.